-- A. A grade of C or better is required in courses in these sections. - B. Admission to teacher education program required before enrolling in these courses. - C. Minimum 2.5 GPA required for enrollment in EDUC courses. - D. The program is 123 hours plus 3 hours in PER to meet College of Education degree requirements. - E. Completion of this program does not lead to certification to work in public schools.
+A. A grade of C or better is required in courses in these sections.

+B. Admission to teacher education program required before enrolling in these courses.

+- C. The program is 120 hours plus 3 hours in PER to meet College of Education degree requirements. - D. Completion of this program does not lead to certification to work in public schools.
 A master's degree in speech-language pathology is required to obtain full certification to work in public schools, as well as licensure to work in hospitals and other medical settings. - 1.
-See Specific Admission, Retention, and Program Completion requirements on page 222. - 2.
-See Specific requirements for the Bachelor of Science Degree in Education on page 117.
+See Specific Admission, Retention, and Program Completion requirements on page 164. - 2.
+See Specific requirements for the Bachelor of Science Degree in Education on page 99.